- Oil on Canvas

 - 30″ x 10″ image size digital prints – $395 plus shipping

 - Contact the artist.

 A Water Story: In 1985 my family attended a Wilderness Society Camp in and around Rocky Mountain National Park.
 I signed up for the water program, which began in the tundra and followed water down the mountain to Estes Park, CO’s water treatment plant.
 During the program we were asked how much water we used in a day.
-Only two people in the group of 20 could answer.
-One gentleman lived in northern California and carried in his water to a secluded forest home.
-The other gentleman was an eastern CO farmer who used more water in a day than the city of Estes Park used in a year.
+Only two or 5% of folks in the group of 20 could answer.
+One lived in northern California and carried in his water to a secluded forest home.
+The other was an eastern CO farmer who used more water in a day than the city of Estes Park used in a year.

-Writer, Julene Bair, has a book out about the Ogallala Aquifer titled “The Ogallala Road”.
-Viking Penguin Press is the publisher.
+Julene Bair’s book about the Ogallala Aquifer is titled “The Ogallala Road”.
+Publisher, Viking Penguin Press